 Even though not really correct, don’t enter your father’s and mother’s surname in the spaces on the form for the "apellido paterno" and "apellido materno", but your surname(s) as in your passport!
 If you have one surname write it in the "apellido paterno" space, if you have two surnames, write the first one under "apellido paterno" and the second under "apellido materno", even though these are not your father’s and mother’s names.

 Before you, already numerous people (me included) argued with the Peruvian immigration authority about these discrepancies without success.
 If the name(s) on the form don’t match the name(s) in your passport the only result is either a rejection of your visa application or the recommendation to change the surname in your passport to meet the Peruvian naming regulations and only then to reapply.
 You don’t want to go there.

 After having filled in the online form, click on the point 2.
 Here you can enter a legal representative, such as a lawyer or a so-called tramitador.
 As since mid-March 2018 you have to apply in person (see below), there is actually no need for it anymore and you can leave the spaces empty.
 Then click on "siguiente".

 You now see the form F-004 filled in with your personal data.
 Check if your information is correct, names as in your passport and no spelling mistakes.
 If so, print the form and keep it safe.
 Only then click on "siguiente".

 On the next page you have to enter the information of the "Banco de la Nacion" payment receipt as indicated.

-Then choose a date for your appointment on the next page and print the confirmation.
+Then choose a date for your appointment on the next page.
+Best choose a date that is about 10 days after your Interpol appointment, so you can be sure to have the Interpol ficha in hand at the day of your appointment for your visa application.
+Print the confirmation of the appointment.
 Usually you can get an appointment within 2 or 3 weeks, but waiting times may vary depending on the current workload.